shahram8708/Machine-Monitoring/README.md

 **`run.py`** — The entry point for the development server.
 It calls `create_app()` from the application factory and optionally runs seed data on startup via `SeedRunner`.
 The `use_reloader=False` flag prevents APScheduler from starting twice during the Werkzeug reloader cycle.

 **`config.py`** — Defines three configuration classes: `Config` (base), `DevelopmentConfig` (debug enabled, subscription check disabled by default), and `ProductionConfig` (secure cookies, no debug).
 All values are read from environment variables with sensible defaults.
-Notable settings include `SIMULATION_MODE` for enabling a built-in data simulator, all Gemini model parameters, Razorpay keys, SMTP settings, JWT token lifetimes, and rate limiting parameters.
+Notable settings include `SIMULATION_MODE` for enabling a built-in data simulator, EdgeFormer-PM model path/device parameters, Razorpay keys, SMTP settings, JWT token lifetimes, and rate limiting parameters.

 **`requirements.txt`** — Lists all Python dependencies without pinned versions, keeping the project easy to update.